-The Hymn Book mainly used is Rejoice and Sing and Combined Mission Praise is also available.
+The Hymn Book mainly used is Rejoice and Sing and Complete Mission Praise is also available.
 With advance warning other hymns can be printed on the order of service.

 Below you can download an Alphabetical list of hymns and their numbers in PDF format

 (which you can search in your Foxit or Acrobat reader)

 St Andrew’s usually has several children attending morning worship who enjoy participating in the Children’s Address.
 If there are no children present, the adults are content in being God’s Children – so a Children’s Address is not out of place.

 Congregation asked to stand to receive the Word of God (Bible is carried in)